databrary/policies/jobs/datavyu.md

 ### Responsibilities

-- Enhancing and testing an existing desktop analysis tool.
+- Enhance and test an existing desktop analysis tool.
-- Building data visualization, import, and export tools.
+- Build data visualization, import, and export tools.
-- Identifying new feature priorities based on user feedback.
+- Identify new feature priorities based on user feedback.
-- Providing customer support and training.
+- Provide customer support and training.

 ### Qualifications

-- Prior development experience in Java, C/C++, and Ruby.
+- Prior development experience in Java, C/C++, and Ruby
-- History of active contributions to open source projects.
+- History of active contributions to open source projects
-- Established track record of shipping reliable software products.
+- Established track record of shipping reliable software products
-- Experience developing cross-platform applications for Windows, OS X, and Linux.
+- Experience developing cross-platform applications for Windows, OS X, and Linux

 #### Preferred

-- Experience with video playback/transcoding tools such as FFmpeg, VLC, and gstreamer.
+- Experience with video playback/transcoding tools such as FFmpeg, VLC, and gstreamer
+- Comfortable with Agile software development methodologies